Find a Lender-Approved Local Conveyancer in Kingsbridge

 Residential Landlord and Tenant Conveyancing solicitors in Kingsbridge

-The list below is a non-comprehensive list of solicitors in Kingsbridge specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on Claims for damages for illegal
+The firms listed below are a non-comprehensive list of solicitors in Kingsbridge practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on service charge disputes and the right to manage

 • Bartons.co.uk.limited, 20, Fore Street, Kingsbridge, Devon, TQ7 1NZ